lynques/draw-canvas-component/README.md

 [![NPM Version][npm-image]][npm-url]
 [![CircleCI](https://circleci.com/gh/lynques/draw-canvas-component/tree/master.svg?style=svg)](https://circleci.com/gh/lynques/draw-canvas/tree/master)

-Draw Canvas is a work-in-progress custom element to implement drawing functionality using the mouse on an HTML Canvas element.
+Draw Canvas is a work-in-progress custom element that implements a resizeable HTML canvas with drawing functionality built in.
+Unlike the standard HTML5 canvas element, the draw-canvas component's size is determined by the css applied to the element, and the component can resize without losing any of the data drawn to the canvas.

 > [Try Demo](https://lynques.github.io/draw-canvas-component/)